Professional and Personalized e-Learning for Educators

 How many non-degree graduate credit hours can be earned per successful, workshop completion?

-3 hours of non-degree graduate credit hours may be awarded per successful course completion of a seven-week course for participants who complete registration with a selected university and make payment by the established deadline posted ot the course News.
+3 hours of non-degree graduate credit hours may be awarded per successful course completion of a seven-week course for participants who complete registration with a selected university and make payment by the established deadline posted to the course News.

 What is the cost of graduate credit per workshop?

 May the WV e-Learning courses apply toward recertification and/or advance salary classification?

 Yes, you must apply for non-degree graduate credit as you will submit official transcripts from a university of your coursework to the Office of Professional Preparation for recertification or advanced salary classification.
 Registration and payment to WVU, MU or Concord University is required, if you are taking the course for recertification and/or for salary advancement.
 Please review the back of your current teaching certificate to determine if you are required to complete one 3-hour course with a focus of improving instruction through the use of technology

 When do I submit paperwork for graduate credit?